tarunsachdeva/blog/_posts/2019-01-17-john-bogle.markdown

 I'm surprised his name isn't mentioned more in the news alongside investment legends like Warren Buffet and Ray Dalio.
 His work has likely benefited individual investors more than _anyone_ else.

-Vanguard's [official statement](https://pressroom.vanguard.com/news/Press-Release-Vanguard-Announces-Passing-Of-Founder-Jack-Bogle-011619.html) of his death also some history of the first index fund:
+Vanguard's [official statement](https://pressroom.vanguard.com/news/Press-Release-Vanguard-Announces-Passing-Of-Founder-Jack-Bogle-011619.html) of his death also added some history of the first index fund:

 > In 1976, Vanguard introduced the first index mutual fund—First Index Investment Trust—for individual investors.
 Ridiculed by others in the industry as “un-American” and “a sure path to mediocrity,” the fund collected a mere $11 million during its initial underwriting.
 Now known as Vanguard 500 Index Fund, it has grown to be one of the industry’s largest, with more than $441 billion in assets (the sister fund, Vanguard Institutional Index Fund, has $221.5 billion in assets).
 Today, index funds account for more than 70% of Vanguard’s $4.9 trillion in assets under management; they are offered by many other fund companies as well and they make up most exchange-traded funds (ETFs).
 For his pioneering of the index concept for individual investors, Mr. Bogle was often called the “father of indexing.”